ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - **Accessible** from anywhere in the world over HTTP or HTTPS.

 #### Azure storage account and copies
-- Data in your Azure Storage account is always replicated three times in the primary region.
+- Data in your Azure Storage account is always replicated three times in the primary region and keeps them synchronous.
-- The Azure storage account copies the data into three times within the primary region and keeps them synchronous.
-- It is also asynchronously copied to the secondary region.
+- It is also asynchronously copied to the *secondary* region (another copy).
 - An Azure storage account contains all Azure Storage data objects (blobs, files, queues, tables, and disks).

 #### Mobile